MazamaScience/AQ-SPEC-sensor-data-ingest-v1/README.md

 loaded onto a system that has none of the other software dependencies required to run R.

-The package source code incluces a `docker/Makefile` with targets and dependencies to simplify building a docker image.
+This repository incluces a `docker/Makefile` with targets and dependencies to simplify building a docker image.

-The docker image with the tag `mazamascience/airsensor:latest` must exist on the host machine in order to run the data ingest scripts described below.

 You can review current `airsensor` docker images with:

 ```
-docker images | grep airsensor
+docker images | grep "mazamascience/airsensor"
 ```

 ### Web accessible directories